Sound level meter: Smartphone applications

-The ubiquity of smartphones, their constant network connectivity, the built-in geographic information system functionality and user-interactivity features present a great opportunity to revolutionize the way we look at noise, its measurement, and its effects on hearing and overall health.
+The ubiquity of smartphones, their constant network connectivity, the built-in geographic information system functionality and user-interactivity features present an opportunity to revolutionize the way we investigate noise, its measurement, and its effects on hearing and overall health.
 The ability to acquire and display real-time noise exposure data raises people's awareness about their work (and off-work) environment and allows them to make informed decisions about hearing hazards and overall well-being.
 The National Institute for Occupational Safety and Health (NIOSH) conducted a pilot study to select and characterize the functionality and accuracy of smartphone sound measurement applications (apps) as an initial step in a broader effort to determine whether these apps can be relied on to conduct participatory noise monitoring studies in the workplace.

 Researchers reported that challenges remain with using smartphones to collect and document noise exposure data due to encounters with privacy and collection of personal data, motivation to participate in such studies, corrupted or bad data, and the ability to store the data collected.
 Researchers concluded that smartphone sound apps can serve to empower workers and help them make educated decisions about their workplace environments.
 Although most smartphone sound measurement apps are not accurate enough to be used for legally required measurements, the NIOSH Sound Level Meter app met the requirements of IEC 61672/ANSI S1.4 Sound Level Meter Standards (Electroacoustics - Sound Level Meters - Part 3: Periodic Tests).
 Calibrated microphones greatly enhances the accuracy and precision of smartphone-based noise measurements.
 To calibrate the sound level meter apps one must use an acoustical calibrator rather than relying on the pre-defined profiles.
 This study indicated that the gap between professional instruments and smartphone-based apps are narrowing.

 Healthy Hearing, an organization dedicated to hearing health, reported on the top smartphone sound level meter apps: NIOSH Sound Level Meter, Decibel X, and Too Noisy Pro.